-Not only is reading important, but it’s one of my favorite fun things to do at home!
-Here are some different ways to do family reading.
+Not only is reading important, but it’s one of our favorite fun things to do at home!
+Here are some different ways to participate in family reading:

 Pick a book you think the whole family will enjoy, then read it out loud!
-You can choose a picture book you’ll finish in one sitting, or choose a chapter book and make reading a daily habit.
-Here are some tips for reading aloud:
+You can pick a picture book you’ll finish in one sitting, or choose a chapter book and make reading a daily habit.
+Some more tips:

-- Read during a meal or snack.
-Not only will this keep kids’ hands busy, but it also keeps their mouths busy–ahem, quiet–while you read.
-Make a fun snack tray, pull out some popsicles and read outside, or read during breakfast.
+- Read While They're Eating – Reading during a meal or snack is a great way to keep them entertained!
+Not only will this keep kids’ hands busy, but it also keeps their mouths busy—ahem, quiet—while you read.
+Make a fun snack tray, pull out some homemade popsicles and read outside, or read during breakfast.

-- Ask questions to get kids thinking, but don’t make it feel like a quiz.
-I only ask one or two questions per reading session.
-I make sure they’re opinion based, not questions that actually have a right or wrong answer.
-Questions like, “If you were in the book, what would you do next?”
-Or “Who is your favorite character so far?
+- Ask Questions – Get them thinking, but don’t make it feel like a quiz!
+Only ask one or two questions per reading session.
+Make sure they’re opinion-based, not questions that actually have a right or wrong answer.
+Ask questions like, “If you were in the book, what would you do next?” or “Who is your favorite character so far?
 Why?”

-- Read the book then watch the movie.
+- Pair the Book with the Movie – Read the book, then watch the movie.
 Or switch it around and watch the movie first.
-Whatever will help your kids get excited about reading!
+Either will help your kids get excited about reading!

 Another option is to have everyone grab their own book, then gather together in one room to read.
 Seeing parents reading for fun helps kids gain their own love of reading.
-Here are some tips for reading quietly together:
+Some tips:

-- Pull out some special snacks during reading time that your kids don’t typically eat.
+- Special Snacks – Pull out some fun snacks during reading time that your kids don’t typically eat.
 Bake warm, gooey chocolate chip cookies.
-Heat up some hot cocoa (with marshmallows and a candy cane, of course).
+Heat up some hot chocolate (with marshmallows and a candy cane, of course).
 Or let them have a packaged snack you don’t typically serve.

-- If your kids don’t like reading, find a way to make it special and fun.
-Take the reading to a park and read for a few minutes before playing.
+- Make it Special – If your kids don’t like reading, find a way to make it special and fun.
+Take the book to a park and read for a few minutes before playing.
 Make a reading fort.
 Go to the library together to pick out new books.
 If your kid likes to talk, let them tell you about their book afterward.

 Having the same meal on the same day each week is one of the easiest fun things to do at home as a family.
-You have to eat anyway, and this saves you time and effort when figuring out your meal plan for the week.
+Try these out and be amazed at how much your family will look forward to them!

 - Taco Tuesday